The clock is ticking

 Exercising your right to a lease extension is a technical procedure with traps for the unwary and you should only use experienced solicitors.
-By choosing BLB you will:
+By choosing BLB Solicitors you will:

-- use experienced lawyers who will ensure you avoid the pitfalls;
+- use experienced, specialist solicitors who will ensure you avoid the pitfalls;

-- maximise your chances of getting the best deal;
+- maximise your chances of getting the very best deal;

 - be kept informed throughout the process.

 We work with a network of specialist surveyors who are well versed in the legislation.
 It is important to use the right surveyor who understands how best to calculate the price (known as the premium) that you have to pay for the lease extension.
 However, at this stage, to give you a good general indication of the likely premium, there is a very useful calculator available on the Leasehold Advisory Service’s website.
 A link is available here.

 No lease extension is the same because lease wording and of course flat values vary greatly.
-It is not possible to predict how your landlord/freeholder will approach the claim, which can affect the amount of work involved and therefore your costs.
-Through our transparent pricing you will know from the outset what the likely costs will be, with costs projections should there be unforeseen complications.
+Also, at the outset it is not possible to predict how your landlord/freeholder will approach the claim, which can affect the amount of work involved and therefore your costs.

 However, it is important that you are aware of all of the likely costs involved so that you are in a better position to make an informed decision as to whether to proceed.
 For that reason we always strive to make costs as transparent as possible.